Agriculture

 • You need to plant shorter trees in front and long trees in the back for easy supervision and improved appearance.

 • Roads should be developed with minimum space for proper accessibility of the orchard farm.
-The space between the windbreaks and the first adjacent row is an ideal space for road.
+The space between the windbreaks and the first adjacent row is an ideal space for the road.

 • You need proper fencing to keep the plants safe.
 Live fencing, such as agave, cactus, etc., could be a better choice as it is cheaper than the other types of fences.